Salcedo FC: Key Players

 The leading goalscorers for Salcedo FC in the 2025 Copa de la LDF are Brayan Bermúdez (attacking midfield), Braian Guevara (centre-forward), and Augustin Fernández (attack), each with three goals.
 Bryan More (right winger) and Daniel Flores (defensive midfield) have each contributed 2 goals.

 Brayan Bermúdez (attacking midfield) and Bryan More (Right Winger) lead the team with two assists each.
 Braian Guevara (centre-forward), Augustin Fernández (attack), and Alejandro Carrera (left midfield) have each provided one assist.

-Coaching Staff
+Coaching staff

 The club is managed by Arturo Berroa, who was appointed on January 1, 2025.
 He is supported by assistant manager Daniel Roberto Luengo, appointed on January 28, 2025.

-Latest transfers

-Salcedo FC has seen 11 new arrivals, including Alexander Jiménez, Starlin Alba, and Brayan Bermudez.
-Several new players, such as Daniel Flores and Mike Cruz, joined on free transfers.
-The club has recorded 2 departures: Frank Salas and Agustin Fernandez.

 Rivalries

 Since available information does not explicitly define specific rivalries for Salcedo FC in the traditional sense of long-standing football derbies, There is a sort of sprouted rivalry that came with the Copa de la Liga Dominicana de Fútbol in 2025 with other clubs based on their proximity in the Cibao Region.
 These other clubs are Cibao Fútbol Club, Moca Fútbol Club, and Atlético Vega Real.